dev1972/Satellitecoin/doc/keepass.md

 How to setup
 ----------------

-Sample initialization flow from _stll-qt_ console (this needs to be done only once to set up the association):
+Sample initialization flow from _STLL-qt_ console (this needs to be done only once to set up the association):

  - Have KeePass running with an open database
- - Start _stll-qt_
+ - Start _STLL-qt_
  - Open console
- - Type "_keepass init_" in stll-qt console
+ - Type "_keepass init_" in STLL-qt console
  - Keepass pops up and asks for an association id, fill that in, for example, "_mydrkwallet_"
  - You should get a response like this "_Association successful.
 Id: mydrkwalletstll - Key: AgQkcs6cI7v9tlSYKjG/+s8wJrGALHl3jLosJpPLzUE=_"
  - Edit _stll.conf_ and fill in these values